 The most likely cause of it cranks and cranks but won't start up

 Crank Position Sensors can have intermittent “thermal failure”.
-This means that the CPS/CKP fails when engine gets hot, but works again when it cools back down.
+This means that the CPS/CKP fails when engine gets hot, but works again (and will test as “good”) when it cools back down.

-- Fuel gauge and voltage gauges may not work or display properly.
+- Fuel gauge and voltage gauge may not work or display properly.